 Why you should buy this: It’s a Chevrolet that happens to be electric.

-Who’s it for: Motorists who hate pumping fuel.
+Who it’s for: Motorists who hate pumping fuel

 Why we picked the Chevrolet Bolt:

-Many electric car manufacturers emphasize straight-line speed and smooth, quiet rides to convince motorists that giving up gasoline is the right thing to do.
+Many electric car manufacturers emphasize straight-line speed and a smooth, quiet ride to convince motorists that giving up gasoline is the right thing to do.
 Chevrolet took a much more low-key approach to designing and marketing the Bolt.
-It’s a Chevy that just happens to be electric, meaning it’s a solid, straight-forward car that will get you from A to B. The Silverado can do that, too, but the Bolt will shuttle you and yours around town without burning a drop of fuel.
+It’s a Chevy that just happens to be electric, meaning it’s a solid, straight-forward car that will get you from A to B. The Silverado does that, too, but the Bolt will shuttle you and yours around town without burning a drop of fuel.